How to Clean a Cast Iron Grill

 Start With the Grates

-Cleaning Inside and Out
+Clean Inside and Outside

 Use the plastic scraper to remove any food particles, grease, or fuel residue from the inside of the grill bowl and lid.
 You will be amazed at how much grease has accumulated in the grill lid.

 Once it is scraped down, scoop out the residue or use a shop vac to suck away the mess.
-Be sure that everything is completely cool!

-Season Your Cast Iron
+Re-Season the Cast Iron

 Reassemble for Use